Camano Island: Notable people

+Infrastructure

+The island is home to a 39 ft Doppler radar that is used by the National Weather Service's Seattle office to monitor and forecast local weather conditions.

 Transportation

 Camano Island is connected to mainland Washington by State Route 532, which travels from the north end of the island to Stanwood via two bridges over the Davis Slough and Stillaguamish River.
 The island has several connecting roads that travel along the west and east edges to various neighborhoods and the two state parks.
 Island Transit operates free bus services connecting Camano Island to Stanwood, with onward connections to Mount Vernon, Amtrak Cascades, and Everett.

 Ferry connections to Coupeville and Everett existed historically, but the routes are no longer active.
 Local residents rejected a car ferry in 1999.
 A passenger-only Camano–Whidbey ferry has been proposed and studied by Island County.

+Utilities

+Camano Island's electricity is provided by the Snohomish County Public Utility District, a public agency based in Everett.
+The island's electrical supply is delivered through a set of two high-voltage transmission lines that cross from Stanwood to a substation in northern Camano; the second transmission line was constructed in 2023.
+Tap water is sourced from groundwater wells on the island that are maintained by community cooperatives and small companies rather than a large operator.

+Education

+The entirety of Camano Island is served by the Stanwood-Camano School District.